geodynamics/burnman/sphinx/background.rst

 temperature (:math:`T`), optionally defined by a geotherm) and determine the seismic velocities (:math:`V_S, V_P, V_\Phi`), one uses an Equation of State (EoS).
-Currently the following EoSs are supported in BurnMan: the Birch-Murnaghan formulation (excludes temperature effects) :cite:`Poirier1991`, and the Birch-Murnaghan formulation with a Mie-Grüneisen-Debye temperature correction as formulated by :cite:`Stixrude2005`.
+Currently the following EoSs are supported in BurnMan: the Birch-Murnaghan formulation (excludes temperature effects, :cite:`Poirier1991`), and the Birch-Murnaghan formulation with a Mie-Grüneisen-Debye temperature correction as formulated by :cite:`Stixrude2005`.
 To calculate these thermoelastic parameters, the EoS requires the user to input three parameters: pressure, temperature, the phases